nintervik/2D-Particle-System/README.md

 Download the zip file and unzip it.
 Open the folder, execute the .exe and enjoy!

-_IMPORTANT: do not modify, change or add any folder or file as you might not be able to execute the game._
+_IMPORTANT: do not modify, change or add any folder or file as you might not be able to execute the application._

 ## Controls